eresearchqut/ontvisc/README.md

 4. Provide required databases
 - If you have access to a reference host genome and want to filter your reads against these before running your analysis, you will have to specifyt the ``--host_filtering``parameter and provide the path to the host fasta file with ``--host_fasta /path/to/host/fasta/file``

+- If you  want to run homology searches against a viral database, you will need to specify the ``--blast_mode localdb`` parameter and provide the path to the database by specifying: ``--blastn_db /path/to/viral/db``

-- If you  want to run homology searches against public NCBI NT database, you need to set the parameter ```--blast_mode ncbi```
+- If you  want to run homology searches against the public NCBI NT database instead, you need to set the parameter ```--blast_mode ncbi```
 This parameter is set by default in the nextflow.config file:
 ```
 params {